Liam Connor: Storylines

-Liam is attracted to Maria Sutherland, with whom he begins a casual relationship.
+Liam is attracted to Maria Sutherland (Samia Longchambon), with whom he begins a casual relationship.
 A few weeks into their relationship, Maria discovers that she is pregnant, and they decide to abort the child.
 Liam is happy with this initially but after comments made by Carla, he proposes to Maria.
 He asks her to keep the baby and she agrees happily, unaware of Liam's hidden feelings for Carla.
 Maria buys Liam a dog, Ozzy.
 During a trip to the Lake District in January 2008, Liam falls down a ravine while searching for Ozzy.
 While semi-conscious, he calls out for Carla, making Maria feel insecure.
 In an attempt to cement their relationship, she brings their wedding forward to 11 February 2008.
-Liam is a little shocked, but agrees.
+Liam is slightly shocked but agrees.

 During an argument with Carla about her new boyfriend, Liam and Carla kiss passionately.
 She pulls away, leaving them confused about their feelings for each other.
 Liam tries to concentrate on his relationship with Maria and their baby but Carla starts interfering between him and Maria.
 She attempts to create opportunities to seduce Liam, such as booking a double room at a hotel for a conference they are to attend together.
 Carla's plans are ruined when her romantic partner Tony Gordon (Gray O'Brien) turns up at the hotel.
 Carla tries to warn Maria off Liam.
-Prior to the wedding, Maria spots Carla kissing him, and almost calls off the wedding.
+Prior to the wedding, Maria spots Carla kissing him and almost calls off the wedding.
 When Maria refuses to get out of the car, he goes outside and convinces her that she is the one for him.
 He insists that all he wants was a life with her and their baby and they marry, even though he knows that he really loves Carla.

-During April 2008, after a row with Liam about him spending the night at Carla's, Maria is horrified to discover that her baby has stopped kicking.
+In April 2008, after a row with Liam about him spending the night at Carla's, Maria is horrified to discover that her baby has stopped kicking.
 She goes with sonographer Marcus Dent (Charlie Condou) for an emergency scan and is told that her child has died.
 On 30 April, still estranged from Liam, she goes into hospital and gives birth to the deceased infant.
-She decides not to tell Liam that she has lost the baby because she fears that Liam has only married her because she was pregnant.
+She decides not to tell Liam that she has lost the baby because she fears that Liam has married her only because she was pregnant.